The Best Keto Hiking Foods for Your Outdoor Adventures

 Olives are one of the few fruits and vegetables that are naturally higher in fats.
 Pitted olives can thus make a great snack on a low carb diet.
 While they’ve traditionally come in cans or glass jars, you can now find pitted olives in pouches, making them convenient for hikes.

-Here’s a few options on the market:
+Here are a few options on the market:

 - Frutto d’Italia Green Pitted Olives – per pouch – 52 calories, 6 g fat, 0 g net carbs